Best Lakes in Oregon

 6. Wallowa Lake

-Wallowa is a ribbon lake that is surrounded by the Wallowa Mountains, and its crystal clear waters call visitors for miles around to simply enjoy its beauty.
-You can hike the miles of trails that surround the lake for some beautiful panoramas and insight into Oregon’s wilderness.
+Wallowa is a ribbon lake surrounded by the Wallowa Mountains.
+Its crystal clear waters attract visitors from miles around to simply enjoy its beauty.

 READ MORE: A Comprehensive Guide to Visiting Wallowa Lake State Park—Adventures and Camping